A Geometry-Based View of Mahalanobis OOD Detection: Geometry of Representations

-To systematically identify what makes a representation “good” for OOD detection, we correlate spectral and manifold-based metrics with detection performance.
-The geometry of the representations is assessed with two complementary families of measures: \textbf{manifold-geometry metrics}—including \emph{Intrinsic Dimensionality (ID)} and \emph{Local Intrinsic Dimensionality (LID)}~\citep{ma_characterizing_2018}—and \textbf{eigenvalue-based metrics} (e.g., \emph{Entropy}, \emph{Slope}, \emph{Fisher Ratio}) computed on the covariance matrix $C$ and the Fisher scatter matrices $S_w$ and $S_b$.
-A complete description of all metrics is provided in Appendix~\ref{app:metrics}.
-Correlation analysis, visualized in Figure~\ref{fig:correlation_heatmap_spearman}, highlights several metrics that correlate strongly with OOD performance.
+To identify which representation properties matter for OOD detection, we correlate detection performance with two complementary families of metrics: (i) \textbf{manifold metrics}, such as intrinsic dimensionality ~\citep{ma_characterizing_2018}, computed from the ID features $F$, and (ii) \textbf{spectral metrics} computed from the eigenspectra of the global covariance $C$ and Fisher scatter matrices $S_w,S_b$ (see Appendix~\ref{app:metrics} for definitions).
+Figure~\ref{fig:correlation_heatmap_spearman} summarizes Spearman correlations across detectors and models.

-\paragraph{Key insights} \emph{Mahalanobis distance} shows moderate correlation with individual metrics; its sensitivity to the global eigen-spectrum can make it less reliable for ambiguous OOD regions. \emph{Relative Mahalanobis} emphasizes how well features fit their class cluster by normalizing out global variance.
-It correlates strongly with $S_w$ metrics, such as entropy and eigenvalue decay, reflecting the importance of compact, well-separated clusters. \emph{Marginal Mahalanobis} ignores class structure and correlates primarily with global metrics ($C$ and $S_b$), indicating that its success depends on overall manifold shape rather than per-class separation.
+As we can see, the RMD correlates most strongly with within-class geometry ($S_w$), reflecting the importance of compact, well-structured class clusters.
+MMD correlates primarily with global geometry ($C$ and $S_b$), indicating dependence on the overall manifold shape.
+Standard MD sits between these extremes, combining sensitivity to both cluster structure and the global eigenspectrum.
+In Appendix \ref{app:spectral_analysis}, we provide a spectral analysis that offers insight into how pretraining and fine-tuning shape these characteristics.